Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Credential Storage

-Credentials are stored in your macOS Keychain:
+Credentials are stored as JSON files in ~/.config/tuna/credentials/:

 Multiple Domains